875441459/875441459.github.io/_pages/about.md

   - *core-participant*, independently developed and tested different (stereo-)AEC algorithms.

 -  **Robust spatial filtering techniques for sound recording**, [2022.02-2023.03]
    - *core-participant*, independently developed a robust spatial filtering algorithm for sound recording with three microphones.
-The developed algorithm can be utilized to suppress multiple nonstationay (including the competing speakers) signals with little target signal distortion.
+The developed algorithm can be utilized to suppress multiple nonstationary (including the competing speakers) signals with little target signal distortion.

 <span class='anchor' id="-honors-and-awards"></span>
 # 🏅 Honors and Awards